puppetlabs/puppet-docs/source/pe/3.7/install_upgrading_notes.markdown

 ### `q_database_host` Cannot be an Alt Name For Upgrades to 3.7.0

 PostgreSQL does not support alt names when set to `verify_full`.
-If you are upgrading to 3.7 with an answer file, make sure `q_database_host` is set as the puppet agent certname for the database node and not set as an alt name.
+If you are upgrading to 3.7 with an answer file, make sure `q_database_host` is set as the Puppet agent certname for the database node and not set as an alt name.

 ### Before Upgrading, Correct Invalid Entries in `autosign.conf`